Yacin-e/CLIP-BasedImageSearchEngine/README.md

 This project is a small, production-style **semantic image search** service: images are embedded with **OpenAI CLIP** (via Hugging Face Transformers), stored in a **FAISS** index, and queried by **natural language** or by **another image**.
 Retrieval uses **cosine similarity** (implemented as inner product on **L2-normalized** CLIP vectors) or optional **L2** distance on the same vectors.
 A **Gradio** UI provides two tabs—text → image and image → image—with optional **tag-based filtering** when a `tags.json` file is present next to your images.

-The codebase is modular (`backend/` for embedding, indexing, and search; `app.py` for the UI), typed where it matters, and suitable to showcase on a machine learning or AI engineering CV as a complete retrieval pipeline.

 ## Features

 - **Text → image** and **image → image** search with shared CLIP embedding space